![]() |

 Mellotrons used:

-I'm amazed to discover that Isao Tomita was born in 1932, which puts him in his forties when he recorded his first album proper, and over seventy now.
+I'm amazed to discover that Isao Tomita was born in 1932, which puts him in his forties when he recorded his first album proper and over seventy now.
 It seems he's been writing film music since the fifties, but his first synthesizer album was apparently the Japan-only Catastrophe 1999, although it's not generally considered to be one of his major works.
 The film is apparently so horrific that it's difficult to source a copy even today, aiding and abetting in the relative obscurity of its soundtrack.
 It's pretty much what you'd expect of a mid-'70s disaster film soundtrack, actually, quite some way from his subsequent albums, with a full band, a small orchestra and singers involved, although I presume that's his Moog modular providing the synthesized soprano voice on several tracks (as against the real one).
 As with many OSTs, the same themes are reused throughout, to the point where I'm sure some of the differently-titled tracks are actually identical.
 It's hard to tell whether he uses his Mellotron for anything other than its male-voice choirs, which can be heard on all the highlighted tracks above and possibly others, although it's not always easy to tell.
 I suppose Tomita completists will want to hear this, but it really isn't what you'd call essential.
 On with his 'real' career...

 He quickly followed up with Snowflakes Are Dancing, his technique on the album being to take pieces by Debussy and rework them via his Moog modular and sundry other electronic equipment, including a Mellotron M400.
 The results vary in quality, with some of the tracks tipping over into 'cheesy', but much of the album's worth hearing, reminding me of a more electronic version of The Enid, of all people.
-There's a fair bit of 'Tron on the album, with not only his beloved choirs (particularly on The Engulfed Cathedral), but noticeable string use on Clair De Lune, too.
+There's a fair bit of Mellotron on the album, with not only his beloved choirs (particularly on The Engulfed Cathedral), but noticeable string use on Clair De Lune, too.

 Tomita really went for the jugular with Pictures at an Exhibition.
 Barely comparable to ELP's 1971 version, it's a case study in how to make a Moog modular emulate just about anything you like; who needs digital synthesis when you can do this?
-Musically, he's actually more faithful to the original than ELP, with very little 'rock', and far less bombast (now there's a surprise).
-I believe he covers all parts of Mussorgsky's score, including the somewhat un-PC The Two Jews, and however far he goes from the original sounds, the parts are all recognisable.
-Plenty of 'Tron choirs, particularly on the several repetitions of the main theme, Promenade, and although he resists the urge to go completely over the top on the grandiose closing theme, Great Gate Of Kiev, the old 8-voice still gets a look in.
+Musically, he's actually more faithful to the original than ELP, with very little 'rock' and far less bombast (now there's a surprise).
+I believe he covers all parts of Mussorgsky's score, including the somewhat un-PC The Two Jews and however far he goes from the original sounds, the parts are all recognisable.
+Plenty of Mellotron choirs, particularly on the several repetitions of the main theme, Promenade and although he resists the urge to go completely over the top on the grandiose closing theme, Great Gate Of Kiev, the old 8-voice still gets a look in.

 For some odd reason, there's no Mellotron credited on the otherwise impeccable credits on the back of Firebird, where the great man tackles Stravinsky, with the result being something of a stalemate.
 At least he had the sense to leave The Rite Of Spring well alone, managing a passable take on the Firebird Suite.
-As so often with Tomita, it's a bit of a struggle working out what's what in the mix, although I can hear choirs on much of the album, often phased half to death, although I don't know if the strings are 'Tron or (more likely) multi-overdubbed Moog.
-Plenty of timps, too, especially on the familiar Finale to Firebird (Yes intro tape, anyone?) which may well be 'Tron.
-More Debussy on side two's Prelude To The Afternoon Of A Faun, before Mussorgsky's better-known Night On Bare Mountain (I now have at least three different 'rock' interpretations of this work...), both with more choirs (and is that 'Tron flute towards the end of Bare Mountain?), although the album's 'Tron highlight has to be that Firebird finale.
+As so often with Tomita, it's a bit of a struggle working out what's what in the mix, although I can hear choirs on much of the album, often phased half to death, although I don't know if the strings are Mellotron or (more likely) multi-overdubbed Moog.
+Plenty of timps, too, especially on the familiar Finale to Firebird (Yes intro tape, anyone?) which may well be Mellotron.
+More Debussy on side two's Prelude To The Afternoon Of A Faun, before Mussorgsky's better-known Night On Bare Mountain (I now have at least three different 'rock' interpretations of this work...), both with more choirs (and is that Mellotron flute towards the end of Bare Mountain?), although the album's Mellotron highlight has to be that Firebird finale.
 Magnificent.

 Next time round, Tomita decided to tackle Holst's The Planets; no point being obscure, I suppose.
 It's accurate enough that a friend who rang up while it was playing (hi, Mel) and correctly identified Jupiter down the phone, although he still has a few 'weird synth' parts here and there, specifically at the beginning of Mars.
 The credits say 'Mellotron (chorus, flute, timpani)' and, while not over-used, the choirs are clearly audible on Mars, The Bringer Of War (a somewhat overdone piece, here played quite faithfully), as well as on several other tracks, but I really can't hear either of the other two sounds.
 'Buried in the mix', I expect.

 On Kosmos (a.k.a.
 Space Fantasy), Tomita took his first tentative steps towards playing material other than solely the classics, opening with a rather unnecessary version of the "Star Wars" main theme.
 The rest of the album is tried-and-tested dead white men stuff, but the cheese quotient is definitely on the up.
-As far as the Mellotron's concerned, Space Fantasy has choirs dotted about throughout its length; the piece actually consists of Strauss' Also Sprach Zarathustra, Wagner's Ride Of The Valkyries and Tannhäser Overture, with particularly good 'Tron on the Strauss.
+As far as the Mellotron's concerned, Space Fantasy has choirs dotted about throughout its length; the piece actually consists of Strauss' Also Sprach Zarathustra, Wagner's Ride Of The Valkyries and Tannhäser Overture, with particularly good Mellotron on the Strauss.
 More choirs on two other tracks, but far more in the background.

 Despite the lengthy and eccentric titles on The Bermuda Triangle, most of the tracks are actually the usual diet of classical pieces, mostly Prokofiev; another John Williams film theme, too; Close Encounters Of The Third Kind this time.
 The album actually reminds me in places of Tomita's fellow Japanese synthesist, Kitaro, on whom he has obviously been a considerable influence.
 The music's better than on Kosmos, although, sadly, the invention of his earlier albums seems long gone.
 There's Mellotron choir on most tracks, but it's frequently either very much in the background or only for a few seconds, which explains why it doesn't get a higher 'T' rating.

 Daphnis et Chloé (a.k.a.
 Bolero), was a distinct return to form, with Tomita playing Ravel relatively straight, including the much-overplayed Bolero itself (appalling memories of Torvill and Dean spring to mind).
-There's little to dislike here, although of course he had top-notch material to choose from, and this time round chooses to mess with it very little.
+There's little to dislike here, although of course he had top-notch material to choose from and this time round chooses to mess with it very little.
 Polysynths had entered his keyboard arsenal by this point, with particularly effective use of his CS80 on the title track, but despite using Roland's VP330 vocoder on the album, I think the choir all over side one is basically Mellotron.
-There's a few chords towards the end of the Mother Goose Suite that dominates side two, but for the 'Tron, don't even bother flipping the record over.
+There's a few chords towards the end of the Mother Goose Suite that dominates side two, but for the Mellotron, don't even bother flipping the record over.

 Grand Canyon is, I believe, Tomita's last Mellotron album.
 It's dominated by the five-part Grand Canyon Suite, spread over most of the album, written by Grofé, to whom I will admit unfamiliarity, although he was apparently a 20th-century American composer who died in 1972.
 The album is actually credited to 'Isao Tomita and the Plasma Symphony Orchestra', which would appear to consist of his faithful Moog and Roland modulars, the Mellotron and various polysynths, including the (then) fantastically expensive Synclavier II.
 The end result is rather less interesting than his early albums, although if you want to hear synthesized harmonica (in On The Trail), go no further, though I feel honour-bound to tell you the piece is a less than totally successful attempt to fuse classical and, er, 'cowboy' music.
 Hmmm.
 The rest of the suite is better, but Tomita's own Syncopated Clock is pretty dreadful, to the point where I wonder whether the effect is deliberate.
-Anyway, 'Tron choirs on three tracks, none of them overt.
+Anyway, Mellotron choirs on three tracks, none of them overt.